Programming Languages on Power

 By Linda Alkire posted Wed January 18, 2023 05:35 PM

-, you can finally run your .NET applications on Power!
-To help get you started, we've curated this list of developer-focused resources on topics from installing .NET and running a simple Hello World program to more advanced topics like how to use an IDE to develop .NET applications on ppc64le, and many others in between.
+To help get you started with .NET on Power, we have curated this list of developer-focused resources on topics from installing .NET and running a simple Hello World program to more advanced topics like how to use an IDE to develop .NET applications on ppc64le, and many others in between.
 We plan to update the list as new content is developed so follow this blog (click the little star up above) to make sure you receive notifications when we do.

 Learn about .NET on Power